danielsen2009/homebridge-mqtt-acessories/README.md

 X Postponed

 	Switch:
 	!
-Make the switch accessory configurable up to 4 buttons instead of hard coded.
-	!
-Make the contact sensor configurable to on or off.
-	- Make the Temp/Humi sensor configurable to on or off.
+Make the Temp/Humi sensor configurable to on or off.
+	- Add ability for door lock?
 	- Possible web page configuration or grabbing settings from a central location.

 	Thermostat: